-My questions are for the Minister of Economic Development and Transportation.
-My questions today concern the issue of airline service and the airport infrastructure.
+Mr. Speaker, my questions are for the Minister of Economic Development and Transportation.
+Mr. Speaker, my questions today concern the issue of airline service and airport infrastructure.

-As all Members of the House are well aware, we rely on reliable air service for essential goods and transportation to and from our communities.
-Earlier this year, Canadian North announced that it will be phasing out such service to the Kitikmeot communities of Kugluktuk and Cambridge Bay.
+Earlier this year Canadian North announced that it will be phasing out jet service to the Kitikmeot communities of Kugluktuk and Cambridge Bay.
 This is a concern for many of my constituents.
 Can the minister indicate what discussions he has had with the airline on this issue?
 Thank you, Mr. Speaker.